aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 At this time, an experience for API Gateway support is not available.
 Some portions of this document (Debug Configurations for example) have considerations made for supporting API Gateway functionality.

-### Standalone Lambda Function Handlers
+### <a id="standalone-lambda"></a> Standalone Lambda Function Handlers

-Lambda function handler code can be locally Run or Debugged, even if it does not belong to a SAM Application.
-The Toolkit produces a temporary SAM Application to contain the handler code.
+Lambda function handler code can be locally Run or Debugged independent of any SAM Application.
+This functionality is powered by SAM in order to provide a host to the Lambda hander.
+The Toolkit produces a temporary SAM Application that references the handler code.
 This temporary SAM Application is handled as mentioned [earlier](#sam-template-resource-local).
 At the end of the debug session, the temporary SAM Application is removed.

 In this mode, any SAM Templates that reference a handler are ignored.
 This prevents confusion/errors introduced when trying to perform a reverse-lookup between code and SAM Template resources (examples include incorrectly determining a function's Lambda handler string, or situations where more than one resource references the same function).